codezenn/echo-iris/CONTRIBUTING.md

 `README.md` for the high-level system overview.

 `CHANGELOG.md` for what shipped at v1.0.0 and what was deferred.
-The deferred-work section is the natural list of features your team can take on.
+The deferred work section is the natural list of features your team can take on.

 `docs/architecture.md` for the module walkthrough and the design decisions that shaped the system.
 The "Future Work" section calls out the known